 We all want to have confidence in the software we create.
 We know that testing plays an important role.
-Assuming we've overcome the hurdle of learning the various ways to test, what's still missing that inhibits us from having confidence in what we do?
-How do we go about leading a culture of effective testing?
+But, how do we go about leading a culture of effective testing?
+3

 A story about implementing Lean Software Development in a software vendor house with seven major changes that have helped the R&D department to remove waste from their software development process.
 4